simonjellvert/pizzavagnen/README.md

 ## Business Model

+Until this website is deployed and live the PizzaTruck have only been marketing itself on social media platforms.
+For booking the owners have referred to their phone numbers, leading to plenty of missed potential bookings when they where not able to answer their phones.
+With this website a potential booking will never be missed again since it is now possible to book the truck directly on your phone or computer.

+This is a big step forward for the company and will probably elevate their sellings quickly.

-The Business Model is B2C or B2B, meaning that the company sells their services to both companies and private individuals.
+The truck sells their services both B2B and B2C.

 ---